JacobMannix/JacobMannix/README.md

 - ⚡ Fun fact: ...
 -->

+- Senior Data Analyst
-- :school: Recent graduate from **The University of New Hampshire**
+- :school: **The University of New Hampshire** alumni
 - 🌱 I'm currently learning **Python Machine Learning, Linux, Kubernetes and Fusion 360**

 #### Connect with me: